Myles Straw Preview, Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- Straw has 16 doubles, three triples, a home run and 38 walks while hitting .237.
+- Straw has 16 doubles, three triples, a home run and 38 walks while batting .237.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.